campion-breaker/stats/README.md

-# stats
+# Campion React Frontend

-The React frontend for interacting with Campion in a browser.
+This is the React frontend for Campion, a middleware circuit-breaker.